A few months ago, the following tweet from @deafgirly (also known as Deafinitely Girly) received close to 73,000 likes and 69,000 retweets.

 For such videos to create an impact, it’s essential that they conquer the language gap.
 TED ensured that Sangu Delle’s message about mental health reached viewers who spoke 33 different languages.

-While such videos usually manage to depict real-life situations well (either through animated characters or actors), the visualization can be misinterpreted by those viewers who aren’t fluent in the source language.
+While such videos usually manage to depict real-life situations well (either through animated characters or actors), the visualisation can be misinterpreted by those viewers who aren’t fluent in the source language.

 This video instructing viewers about how to perform CPR has been subtitled in multiple languages, including Japanese, Russian, and Indonesian, to help native speakers of those languages correctly follow the instructions.